 Overview.
-The compensation packages for the Company's senior executives have both performance-based and non-performance based elements.
+The compensation packages for our senior executives have both performance-based and nonperformance based elements.
 Total compensation paid to our executive officers is divided among three principal components.
 Base salary is generally fixed and does not vary based on our financial and other performance.
-Other components, such as cash bonuses and stock options or other equity or equity-based awards, are variable and dependent upon our financial or market performance.
-Our policy generally is to emphasize long-term equity awards over short-term cash bonuses, as the long-term awards are intended to align with goals such as total shareholder return.
-Historically, judgments about these elements have been made subjectively.
-In the case of stock options and other equity or equity-based awards, the value is dependent upon our future stock price and, accordingly, such awards are intended to reward the named executive officers for favorable Company-wide performance.
+Other components, such as annual cash bonuses and equity or equity-based awards, are variable and dependent upon our financial and market performance and individual performance.
+Our policy generally is to emphasize long-term equity awards over short-term cash bonuses, as the long-term awards are intended to align with goals such as Company performance and total shareholder return.
+In the case of equity or equity-based awards, the value is dependent upon our future stock price and, accordingly, such awards are intended to reward the named executive officers for favorable Company-wide performance and incentivize them to create additional shareholder value.

 Our Compensation Committee may review total compensation to see if it generally falls in line with peer companies and may also look at overall market data.
-In fiscal year 2019, the Company continued to rely upon the executive compensation study performed by Mercer in fiscal year 2018.
-During fiscal year 2018, the Compensation Committee consulted with a compensation consultant for background information as to general compensation levels, including long-term equity incentive plans, currently being offered in our industry.
-For further information about the compensation consultant and its services, see "Role of the Compensation Consultant" directly below.
+In fiscal year 2021, the Compensation Committee engaged a compensation consultant (Pearl Meyer) for background information as to general compensation levels, including base salary, annual cash incentives, and long-term equity incentive compensation, currently being offered in our industry.
+For further information about the compensation consultant and its services, see "Role of Compensation Consultant" directly below.

 Role of Compensation Consultant.
-During fiscal year 2018, the Compensation Committee engaged a professional compensation consultant, Mercer, an industry leading global human resources consulting firm to provide advice and assist the Compensation Committee in (i) reviewing and analyzing compensation of the chief executive officer and chief financial officer and Board of Director compensation and (ii) reviewing and analyzing market data related to our executive officers' base salaries and total cash and direct compensation, including short-term and long-term incentive awards.
-Mercer reported directly to the Compensation Committee and did not provide any services to the Company or its management other than those provided to the Compensation Committee described above.
-The Compensation Committee considered factors relevant to Mercer's independence, such as other services provided by and fees paid to Mercer.
+During fiscal year 2021, the Compensation Committee engaged a professional compensation consultant, Pearl Meyer, an industry leading global human resources consulting firm, to provide advice and assist the Compensation Committee in (i) reviewing and analyzing compensation of the chief executive officer and chief financial officer and Board of Directors compensation and (ii) reviewing and analyzing market data related to such executive officers' base salaries and total cash and direct compensation, including short-term and long-term incentive awards.
+Pearl Meyer reported directly to the Compensation Committee.
+Prior to such engagement, Pearl Meyer did not provide any services to the Company or its management other than those provided to the Compensation Committee.
+The Compensation Committee considered factors relevant to Pearl Meyer's independence, such as other services provided by and fees paid to Pearl Meyer.